 5. Can you share a particular experience or insight into how you used WOVO to collect workers’ feedback and make changes in your facilities?

 At the end of last year, multiple suggestions were received from workers regarding the synchronization of the Electronic Time Record System and the digital clocks located on our production floor.
 The suggestions were sent to our IT Department who reviewed the problem and confirmed that when power outages occurred, the digital clocks were misconfigured, causing small discrepancies on time reported by workers.
 Thanks to their feedback our teams were able to quickly fix the issue.
 The case was successfully closed on the app and the employees were satisfied with our response.

 6. In your opinion, what is the key to a successful WOVO implementation?

-· The Actual Launch: Gather employees and explain to them how to install and use the app, as well as share the benefits of using the app.
+The Launch: Gather employees and explain to them how to install and use the app, as well as share the benefits of using the app.

 Post-Launch: Maintaining employee trust within the app by providing prompt responses as well as effective solutions to their grievances.
 Also, keep employees engaged by asking them to complete surveys and continue rewarding those who submit their feedback and suggestions through the app.